 Today, the conflict is complex and violent.
 It has become an internationally backed power struggle between government forces and a mix of opposition groups – including so called Islamic State.
 Reports of war crimes are widespread.

 Politics has failed the people of Syria.
 It has left them trapped and repeatedly uprooted by violence, targeted where they should feel safe.

-We’re extremely concerned by an increase in violence in the province of Idlib.
 Over 900,000 people have fled the violence since December 2019 alone.
 Coronavirus is also an additional threat for families fleeing the violence.

 Working through our partners we’ve supported 250,000 people fleeing the unimaginable danger with essential aid.